segment-boneyard/metrics/Readme.md

 ## How does it work?

 **Metrics** is super simple.
 You write a plugin that puts data in, and you write plugins that use that data.
-[Segment](https://segment.com) uss it for sending data to a dashboard.
-Plugins that need data defer execution until that data is available.
+[Segment](https://segment.com) uses it for sending internal metrics to a dashboard.

 A plugin can learn about how much you're making on Stripe, and make that data available: